-Next-generation Lowe’s Holoroom rolls out to select retail stores
+Next-generation Lowe’s Holoroom available at select retail stores

-Lowe’s Home Improvement is currently rolling out the Lowe’s Holoroom Augmented Reality and Virtual Reality experience to stores in select US markets.
+The Lowe’s Holoroom Augmented Reality and Virtual Reality experience is now available in Lowe’s Home Improvement stores in select US markets.
 The experience combines an in-store iPad kitchen and bathroom design app with Oculus DK2 Virtual Reality viewing experience.
 Once users are satisfied with their selections, designs can be exported to YouTube 360 for viewing at home with a Google Cardboard.
 Learn more here.

 What is the Lowe’s Holoroom 3D Virtual Reality shopping experience?